 It is important to maintain, and increase wherever possible, opportunities for young people to participate in a wide range of cultural activities.
-This enables young people to identify an activity that they enjoy and in which they can excel.
 This develops their confidence and helps them to use the acquired social skills in different situations.

 Positive play experiences for young children can lay important foundations.
-Introductory experiences of a range of activities and interests for 5-12 year-olds are invaluable.
+Early introduction to a range of activities and interests for 5-12 year-olds are invaluable.
 Many young people are unaware of their talents because they have not been fully exposed to the opportunity to try a new game or activity, play a musical instrument or develop a special interest.